petersulyok/ipmiexp/README.md

 ```

 ## Further notes
-- This program is using 'ipmitool'
+- This program is using `ipmitool`
 - Must be executed with root privileges
 - Default configuration file is stored at `~/.config/ipmiexp/setting.ini`
 - You can exit from the program with pressing CTRL-Q